Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum many-body systems

 \section{Quantum many-body systems}

 Quasiprobability distributions play an instrumental role in the understanding of quantum many-body systems.
-In this section, we will present their applications in the context of quantum scrambling and out-of-time-ordered correlators (Sec.~\ref{sec:OTOC}), the Loschmidt echo (Sec.~\ref{sec:Link_with_LE}) and a technique for efficiently calculating the quasiprobability distributions of free fermion systems (Sec.~\ref{sec:quadratic}).
+In this section, we will present their applications in the context of quantum scrambling and out-of-time-ordered correlators (Sec.~\ref{sec:OTOC}), the Loschmidt echo (Sec.~\ref{sec:Link_with_LE}) and a technique for efficiently calculating the KDQ distribution of free fermion systems (Sec.~\ref{sec:quadratic}).